This article relates to restrictions.

 Any restrictions set on the Lock/Door level will affect every user who attempts to access that lock/door, specifically, including the Account Owner / Master Admin.

-Any restriction set on the Group level will affect any member shared access within that group, however, Secondary Admins and/or the Account Owner / Master Admin will be able to override those restrictions.
+Any restriction set on the Group level will affect any member shared access within that group, however, Organizational Admins and/or the Account Owner will be able to override those restrictions.
 (This is the most common level for restrictions as it allows for admin overrides in case of emergency).

 We recommend checking that all restrictions are set without redundancies.